shpwrck/rancher-training-material/k3s/script/source.md

 ```

 <!-- Start Script -->
 You've heard me say that `k3s` is lightweight.
 The small size and requirements of `k3s` make it ideal for edge devices.
-It will work on ARM and `X86` architectures alike.
+It will work on ARM and x-eighty-six architectures alike.
 <!-- End Script -->

 ---